PapaKrlo/PapaKrlo.github.io/README.md

 # PapaKrlo.github.io

-This repo is about my personal website themed as my digital space.
+This repo is where I'm hosting my static personal website themed as my digital space.

-Here you can find a brief description about my interests, some of the work I've made in the past 2 years, and myself.
+Here you can find information about myself, my current interests, and some of the work I've made in the past 2 years.

 it's currently hosted at https://carlosleonardoemanuele.space/

-enjoy it :)
+enjoy :)